-Software is installed on the Trust's computer systems to detect viruses, spyware, and other malicious threats.
+The IT Manager ensures relevant and adequate software is installed on the Trust's computer systems to detect viruses, spyware, and other malicious threats.
 Regular updates are used to ensure that the latest threats are detected.
 There is also a facility for cleaning up infected files.